jbtronics/settings-bundle/README.md

 # Settings bundle

 Settings-bundle is a symfony bundle that let you easily create and manage user-configurable settings, which are changeable via a web frontend.
+It allows for easy creation of type-safe settings objects, which can be easily managed and changed via a web frontend in your symfony application.

 ## Introduction
 By default, symfony is mostly configured by parameters in configuration files, where a recompilation of the container is required, or via environment variables, which can not be easily changed by the application itself.